The Lost Fort

 Moguntiacum has been the location of a legionary and an auxiliary fort since 16 BC when Augustus' son-in-law Drusus started the first expedition into Germania on the other side of the Rhine.
 The place, as usual, attracted civilian settlements, and by the end of the 1st century AD had become the capital of the province Germania Superior.
 By that time, the forts had been rebuilt in stone and the civilian settlements had developed structures of a Roman town with a forum, a theatre, baths, temples, and a harbour.
 Moguntiacum remained a major Roman place until the Migration Period in the 4th century.

 So whenever someone digs a pit, the County Office for Historic Preservation (Landesamt für Denkmalpflege) will be involved.
 They also had a look when the earth was scooped out for fonduations of a new shopping mall in 1999.
-Since the place lay over the road that once led to the Roman bridge, they expected to find some remains of artisan's workshop and small stores usually located in such places.
+Since the place lay over the road that once led to the Roman bridge, they expected to find some remains of artisan's workshops and small stores usually located in such places.
 The foundations of a temple five metres under todays level came as a surprise.
 Even more, under the temple was a Celtic Hallstatt burial from about 680-650 BC.
 A seventeen months rescue dig took place to save all moveable artifacts of both the temple and the grave.

 View of the Taberna archaeologica with its 'starlit sky'